awesomeshield/awesomeshield.github.io/content/tutorials/temperature-sensor/text.md

 # Temperature Sensor

 The thermistor is a simple temperature sensor.
 It's a resistor, and it's electrical resistance changes depending on the temperature.
-The Arduino can sense this resistance, and then it uses the Awesome Shield library to calculate the temperature.
+The Arduino can measure this resistance.
+Then it uses the Awesome Shield library to calculate the temperature from the resistance.

 ***